pjebs/GAE-Toolkit-Go/sql/README.md

 Firstly:

-At the start of the request cycle (you can create a middleware) add this:
+At the start of the request cycle add this (you can create a middleware at top of stack to make it easier):

 ```
+//NB: "external" in the RegisterDial() and sql.Open()
+//sql.Open("mysql", "username:password@external(your-amazonaws-uri.com:3306)/dbname")

 ctx := appengine.NewContext(req)
-//NB: "external" in the RegisterDial() and sql.Open()
-mysql.RegisterDial("external", exSql.Dial(req, 10)) //sql.Open("mysql", "username:password@external(your-amazonaws-uri.com:3306)/dbname")
+mysql.RegisterDial("external", exSql.Dial(req, 10))
 ```

 Secondly:

-Perform a request:
+Create a Request Handler:

 ```
 import (